-DOR.
+7 DOR.
 1990, 2000, and 2005.
 Statement of Assessments.

-parcels, as opposed to the total acreage of the parcels.
-Beginning in 1996, the DOR also changed their classification system.
-Wisconsin Act 27 mandated that agricultural land was categorized from a standard based on use value instead of a standard based on full market value.
-Therefore, some land use changes between 1990 and 2005 are a direct result of Act 27 and do not necessarily reflect a change in land use but a change in the way that the land was classified.
+changed their classification system.
+Wisconsin Act 27 mandated that agricultural land was categorized from a standard based on use value instead of a standard based on full market value.8 Therefore, some land use changes between 1990 and 2005 are a direct result of Act 27 and do not necessarily reflect a change in land use but a change in the way that the land was classified.
 Following the implementation of the use value standard, agricultural land with improvements was moved to other categories.
 If these improvements included residential, then the agricultural land with improvements was moved to residential.
 Additionally, following the use value assessment, less productive land was moved out of agriculture and reclassified as swamp and waste land.
 Furthermore, the increasing popularity of privately owned recreational land caused a shift of lands from agriculture to both forestland and swamp and wasteland.

-The Wisconsin Department of Administration (DOA) collects building permit information for new construction as well as demolition information from communities within the state.
-9 This data is annually reported by communities and includes single-family, two-family, multi-family and mobile homes.
+The Wisconsin Department of Administration (DOA) collects building permit information for new construction as well as demolition information from communities within the state.9 This data is annually reported by communities and includes single-family, two-family, multi-family and mobile homes.
 The data is an inventory of the net change in the number of residential units for each community that were reported to DOA.
 This data set includes information that is reported by individual communities to the DOA.
 If a community does not accurately report its building permit information, it is infeasible to determine actual land use changes.

 While the historical data from ECWRPC, DOR and DOA gives us an incomplete picture of the total amount of land historically devoted to the various land uses, it does give us a picture of land consumption patterns within the communities.
 According to these data sources, several trends can be seen.
-The collective summary utilizing all three sources is presented for each individual community; general trends are discussed.
+The collective summary utilizing all three sources is presented below; general trends are discussed.